CRUMB RUBBER MODIFIED BITUMEN (CRMB)

 Dispose of used CRMB and contaminated materials in accordance with local regulations and guidelines to prevent environmental contamination and health hazards.

-CRUMB RUBBER MODIFIED BITUMEN APPLICATIONS AND USES
+CRUMB RUBBER MODIFIED BITUMEN (CRMB) APPLICATIONS AND USES

 CRMB has a wide range of applications in the road construction industry, including: